 After returning home, a senior may struggle with daily activities.
 Signs include difficulty managing medications, changes in mobility, increased forgetfulness, poor personal hygiene, unintentional weight loss, or trouble keeping up with household tasks.
 If they seem fatigued, disoriented, or are at risk of falling, additional assistance can help ensure their safety and well-being.

-How Can Visiting Angels Help After Hospitalization?
+How Can Senior Home Care by Angels Help After Hospitalization?

-Visiting Angels can visit your loved one in the hospital or rehab facility and create a plan before discharge.
+Senior Home Care by Angels can visit your loved one in the hospital or rehab facility and create a plan before discharge.
 With input from you and the healthcare team, we can customize senior home care services to meet specific needs at home.